UnexomWid/eryn/README.md

 npm i eryn --save
 ```

-> Note: this packages includes a declaration file for TypeScript.
+> Note: this package includes a declaration file for TypeScript.

 If a prebuild is already available for your platform, you can jump straight to [quick examples](#Quick-examples).
 If not, see below [compiling the package](#Compiling-the-Package).